bruce-hill/tomo/docs/nums.md

 - `text`: The text containing the number.

 **Returns:**
-The number represented by the text or `NONE` if the entire text can't be parsed as a number.
+The number represented by the text or `none` if the entire text can't be parsed as a number.

 **Example:**